ant-design/ant-design/components/affix/index.en-US.md

 ### Why Affix of Container not ping when window scroll?

-We don't listen window scroll by performance consideration.
+We don't listen window scroll for performance consideration.
 You can add listener if you still want: <https://codesandbox.io/s/2xyj5zr85p>